-IRS Amnesty Programs – Foreign vs. Domestic
+IRS Tax Amnesty Programs

 The reality is that not everybody who owes money or otherwise defrauded the IRS is going to get caught.
 But, for the individuals who do get caught with having intentionally, knowingly or with reckless regard life to the IRS, they may find themselves at the receiving end excessive monetary fines and penalties, along with criminal prosecution.
 This could lead to: